 Performance metrics are used to measure neural network performance.
 Accuracy, loss, verification accuracy, evaluation are just some of the indicators.

-... - the number of training examples per iteration.
+... is a number of training examples per iteration.
 The larger the batch size, the more space will be needed.

 The number of eras

 ... shows how many times the model is exposed to learning.
-Epoch - one passage forward or backward for all learning examples.
+Epoch is one passage forward or backward for all learning examples.

 Artificial neural network

 So what is an artificial neural network?
 This is a system of neurons that interact with each other.
 Each neuron receives signals or sends them to other processors (neurons).
-United in one large network, neurons, learning, can perform complex tasks.
+United in one large network, neurons that are learning can perform complex tasks.